 2020-21 Forest Management at the Andrews Community Forest

-Per the Andrews Community Forest (ACF)’s Forest Management Plan, adopted in 2019, a forest management project will begin in Stands 3, 4, and 6 (in the eastern portion of the property).
+Per the Andrews Community Forest (ACF)’s Forest Management Plan, a forest management project began in September 2020 in Stands 3, 4, and 6 (in the eastern portion of the property).
 This project will be underway through March, 2021, and perhaps again from August – November 2021.
 A major objective of the project is to provide opportunities for everyone to learn about forest management in an open, transparent and inclusive way.
 While COVID-19 means that public events at the ACF this year will be largely virtual, numerous opportunities will be provided for you to learn about this project, and we will resume in-person events as soon as it is safe to do so:

-- Stay tuned to Front Porch Forum or email the Chittenden County Forester (firstname.lastname@example.org) if you would like to stay apprised of educational events and updates on the project;
+- Stay tuned to Front Porch Forum, the Andrews Community Forest Facebook page (https://www.facebook.com/AndrewsCommunityForest) or email the Chittenden County Forester (email@example.com) to join his mailing list;

 - You can follow along with the progress of the job by watching regular short videos on the “Andrews Community Forest” Playlist on the Chittenden County Forester’s YouTube channel, here: https://www.youtube.com/watch?v=AanLRDAm3UE&list=PLWk3DKdWmNIb5VOql7MqxJ09GqXg0kPVl.
 Recordings of all of the webinars and online events associated with this project will also be stored on this page, for you to watch at your convenience.

-For more details on the planned work, see the ACF’s Forest Management Plan (below).
-Please contact email@example.com or firstname.lastname@example.org if you have any questions about this project.
+For more details on the planned work, see the ACF’s Forest Management Plan on this page.
+Please contact firstname.lastname@example.org or email@example.com if you have any questions about this project.

 3-23-20 ACF Minutes 3-23-20